RTXteam/RTX-KG2/README.md

 You will be asked (by the AWS CLI) to provide this authentication key when you run the KG2 build script.
-Your configured AWS CLI will also need to be able to programmatically write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` zone).
-The KG2 build script downloads the UMLS and SNOMED CT distributions from the private S3 bucket `rtx-kg2` (these distributions are encumbered by licenses so they cannot be put on a public server for download) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
+Your configured AWS CLI will also need to be able to programmatically write to the (publicly readable) S3 bucket `s3://rtx-kg2-public` (both buckets are in the `us-west-2` AWS zone).
+The KG2 build script downloads the UMLS and SNOMED CT distributions from the private S3 bucket `rtx-kg2` (IANAL, but it appears that these distributions are encumbered by licenses so I have not hosted them on a public server for download) and it uploads the final output `kg2.json` file to the public S3 bucket `rtx-kg2-public`.
 Alternatively, you can set up your own S3 bucket to which to copy the KG2 JSON file, or you can comment the line out of `build-kg2.sh` that copies the final JSON file to S3.

 ## My normal EC2 instance